ibm-cloud-docs/monitoring/windows.md

 {: #windows_step3}

-### Option 1: Run a Sysdig agent on a Linux system and remotely scrape the Windows endpoint
+### Option 1.
+Collect metrics by running a Sysdig agent on a Linux system
 {: #windows_step3_1}

+Run a Sysdig agent on a Linux system and remotely scrape the Windows endpoint.

 Complete the following steps: